The ankle joint combines the fibula and tibia with the adrenal ankle anatomy gland-talus and foot bone.

 Before talking about the structure of various departments of the foot, it should be mentioned that in this department of the leg, bones, ligamentous structures, and muscle elements interact organically.

 In the lateral parts of the joint, there are bone outgrowths – ankles.
 The inner is the tibia, and the outer is the fibula.
-Each joint surface of the bones is lined with hyaline cartilage, which performs nutritional and shock-absorbing functions.
 The articulation is:

 In shape – blocky.